adarsh2350/script_sketcher/README.md

 ### Features and Technicalities
 Frontend:

-- Use HTML, CSS, and JavaScript for the user interface and interactivity.
+- Used React for the user interface and interactivity.
-- Employ frameworks like React or Vue.js for a more structured frontend (optional).
+- Utilized fetch for API calls from the frontend to the text-to-image API to handle responses (success or error) and update the UI accordingly.

+Responsive Design:
+- Ensured the application's adaptability across various devices using responsive design principles.

+Bonus Feature Implemented:
+- Incorporate additional feature of speech bubbles or text annotations using by editing prompt created for API call.